-A gray, crystalline, allotropic form of carbon that occurs as a mineral in some rocks and can be made from coke.
+A grey crystalline allotropic form of carbon which occurs as a mineral in some rocks and can be made from coke.
 It is used as a solid lubricant, in pencils, and as a moderator in nuclear reactors.

 - For instance, carbon may exist as either graphite or diamond in its solid phase.